sharetribe/ftw-daily/docs/folder-structure.md

 `import { NamedLink } from 'path/to/components';`

-When creating new components, remember to import marketplace.css file to component's own CSS file - that way you can use CSS Property variables defined in **marketplace.css**.
+When creating new components, remember to import marketplace.css file to component's own CSS file - that way you can use CSS Property variables defined in `src/marketplace.css`.

 ### `src/containers/`